jtoxification/md2png/README.md

 9. 2023-01-07b- Added Charly as the file icon, & baked the legend & credits blurb into the image programmatically so that they can scale cleanly with the font size (Warning! it does NOT scale with font selection at the moment!)

 10. 2023-01-07c- Added some basic test cases.
 Keep in mind, the conversion part of this tool only really works for the Progress Tracker at this time, but I'm almost done creating a true generic mode.

+11. 2023-01-09 - Fixed a lot of jenkiness in how the new legend is printed, and resolved some longstanding bugs.
+There's still a lot to fix.